How We Save Land

 When the Land Trust commits to protecting a piece of land, we are committing not just current resources but future resources.
 Every potential project goes through a thoughtful review process before we take action.

 Protecting land is just the beginning.
-We are also responsible for what happens next.
+Whether we own a preserve, hold an easement, or accept a donation — we are responsible for what happens next.
+This work never ends.

 Stewardship

-We monitor, restore, and manage every preserve and easement we hold — invasive species removal, trail maintenance, prescribed burns, and ecological restoration.
-This work never ends.
+We monitor, restore, and manage every property we protect — invasive species removal, trail maintenance, prescribed burns, and ecological restoration.

 About the ProgramHow Will You Help?